Table of Contents

 Recent research shows that companies target black Americans with unhealthy eating habits.
 They do this in conjunction with other advertising efforts to get worse health outcomes for blacks than they would for whites.
-The results are astonishing and terrifying-- this includes increased rates of obesity, smoking, and alcohol abuse.
-It is simply unacceptable for these large corporations to use the black community simply as a money-laundering operation.
+The results are astonishing and terrifying– this includes increased obesity, smoking, and alcohol abuse rates.
+It is unacceptable for these large corporations to use the black community simply as a money-laundering operation.

 Yet, even in this year of social activism, here we are.
 And it looks like it won’t end anytime soon.
 Such use of corporate branding and advertising is unfortunately not new.
-As a matter of fact, such use of outreach is a very old practice.
+Such use of outreach is an ancient practice.
 Companies often targeted black people for unhealthy eating habits even after the age of slavery.
 This accelerated in the 1920s and finally reached a fever pitch in the aftermath of the Civil Rights movement.

 There is far more to outreach to black and minority populations than simply representation.
 Or through stereotypes.
-Unfortunately, many corporations instead use their influence and their checkbook as a means to abuse black people and neighborhoods all in the name of profit.
-Below we examine several key trends in black health and corporate messaging.
-In order to do this, we researched several elements affecting the black community and its interests.
+Unfortunately, many corporations instead use their influence and checkbook to abuse black people and neighborhoods, all in the name of profit.
+Below we examine several critical trends in black health and corporate messaging.
+To do this, we researched several elements affecting the black community and its interests.

-We also review the racist roots of much of the current ad projects from large companies.
-Some of these efforts date back decades-- to even before the advent of the Civil Rights movement.
-And many of these also had terrible effects on the health and wellbeing of black people across the country.
-Michael Ehline is an all-star civil rights attorney based out of Los Angeles, CA.
+We also review the racist roots of large companies’ current ad projects.
+Some of these efforts date back decades– to even before the advent of the Civil Rights movement.
+And many of these also had terrible effects on the health and well-being of black people across the country.
+Michael Ehline is an all-star civil rights attorney from Los Angeles, CA.

-Ehline is a veteran of the United States Marine Corps and has researched a number of civil rights violations during his time practicing law.
+Ehline is a United States Marine Corps veteran and has researched several civil rights violations during his time practicing law.
 Ehline hopes to use his decades of experience to help those in need, especially those discriminated against due to the color of their skin.

-This attorney reads and writes about the cutting edge political, social, and legal trends in this country.
-He often does so weeks or months before they make other headlines.
-Ehline’s firm earned accolades for its service to the wider community, including as a Rising Star and featured in Leatherneck Magazine.
+This attorney reads and writes about this country’s cutting-edge political, social, and legal trends.
+He often does so for weeks or months before they make other headlines.
+Ehline’s firm earned accolades for its service to the broader community, including as a Rising Star and being featured in Leatherneck Magazine.
 Furthermore, Ehline dedicated himself to civil rights causes after his time in the USMC.
-Ehline was disabled as a part of his service and desires to only build up those without a voice.
+Ehline was disabled as a part of his service and desired only to build up those without a voice.

 Those who are injured.
 Those in need of help.
-Ehline’s own father passed away earlier this year following a brave fight against cancer.
+Ehline’s father died earlier this year following a brave fight against cancer.
 Paul Ehline’s cancer was in part caused due to Agent Orange he came into contact with during his service in Vietnam.
-It's cases like this-- those that affected Ehline so personally that caused him to specialize his law firm around civil and personal liberties.
+Cases like this affected Ehline so personally that it caused him to specialize his law firm around civil and personal liberties.

 Such corporate schemes are not new.
 Not new at all.
-In fact, they are as old as the end of slavery.
-When we think of large corporations, we think of Pepsi or Ford or Winston Salem.
+They are as old as the end of slavery.
+We believe in Pepsi, Ford, or Winston-Salem when we think of large corporations.
 These are all examples of companies with large outreach to the black community.
-However, we can also think of non-profit corporations, which use their influence to harm black people.
+However, we can also think of non-profit corporations which use their influence to harm black people.
 And some have for decades.

-Even if we put the current debate around Planned Parenthood aside, there are some key racist links going on here.
+Even if we put the current debate around Planned Parenthood aside, some key racist links are going on here.
 These largely revolve around early feminist Margaret Sanger.
-Sanger was instrumental in the formation of Planned Parenthood and early birth control efforts.
+Sanger was instrumental in forming Planned Parenthood and early birth control efforts.
 However, on the opposite side, she was a vile racist, even by the judgments of the day.
 For example, Sanger was an ally of the Ku Klux Klan in trying to hold back the country’s blacks.
 We have seen how corporations will try and destroy a black physician for standing up against the NFL plantation.

 In a 1939 letter to Dr. C. J. Gamble, Sanger urged him to get over his reluctance to hire “a full time Negro physician“ as the “colored Negroes…can get closer to their own members and more or less lay their cards on the table which means their ignorance, superstitions and doubt.”
 Like the abortion lobby today, Sanger urged Dr. Gamble to enlist the help of spiritual leaders to justify their deadly work, writing, “We do not want word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.”